1959–60 Ohio State Buckeyes men's basketball team: Season summary

 Lucas shot a then-record 63% from the floor that season in an era when some college starters commonly shot 35% from the floor.
 More than just a great rebounder, he also had a great shooting eye from as far out as 25 feet (there was no three-point line then), and also had a hook shot that was nearly automatic.
 While the statistic was not well-kept then, Lucas probably led this team in assists, at 5–6 per game, he was an outstanding passer as well.
 He came very close to leading the country in both individual scoring and rebounding as well as shooting.
 After the outstanding Lucas, the Bucks may have had the best backcourt in the country in Siegfried and Nowell.
 Siegfried was then rated very highly as an all-around guard at both ends of the court.
 With Havlicek looked to contribute to the great offensive team with his hustling defense, Siegfried became active this season in this area as well and was outstanding.
 Nowell had one-on-one playground skills that were well-developed and effective immediately that season.
 With three sophomores now starting, Ohio State did have two early-season losses to Utah and Kentucky, but then clicked through the rest of the schedule.
 A late-season loss to Indiana came after they had clinched the Big Ten.

-The Buckeyes steamrolled through the NCAA tournament by an average of 19.5 points a game, dusting off California 75–55 in the final behind two future NBA stars, Jerry Lucas and John Havlicek, two excellent guards in Larry Siegfried and Mel Nowell and a defensive work ethic that limited opponents to .388 shooting over the course of the season.
-While the offensive star power of the team is very noteworthy, it is important to say that the team was also very well-coached.
-After Hall of Famer Taylor, Graf had coached at Harvard and was very strong on defense.
+The Buckeyes steamrolled through the NCAA tournament by an average of 19.5 points a game, dusting off defending national champion California 75–55 in the final behind two future NBA stars, Jerry Lucas and John Havlicek, two excellent guards in Larry Siegfried and Mel Nowell and a defensive work ethic that limited opponents to .388 shooting over the course of the season.
+The team was also very well-coached.
+After Hall-of-Famer Taylor, Graf had coached at Harvard and was very strong on defense.
 Truitt later led as a college coach at several NCAA schools.